 8.2 Energy Audit Requirements for Buildings without Energy Targets and Buildings without Comprehensive Energy Metering.

 8.2.1 Overall Process.
 An energy audit shall be conducted for all buildings not having an energy target.
 Buildings without comprehensive energy metering shall follow the audit requirements for buildings without energy targets, unless otherwise noted.
 The energy audit and the associated energy audit report shall be completed by a qualified energy auditor practicing within their field of competency.
-The energy audit shall be a Level 3 2 audit (as defined in Section 8.4.2 8.4.3)For a building having a gross floor area 10,000 ft2 (1000 m2) or less, either a Level 1 audit (as defined in Section 8.4.1) or a Level 2 audit (as defined in Section 8.4.2) shall be conducted.
+The energy audit shall be a Level 3 2 audit (as defined in Section 8.4.2 8.4.3).
+For a building having a gross floor area 10,000 ft2 (1000 m2) or less, either a Level 1 audit (as defined in Section 8.4.1) or a Level 2 audit (as defined in Section 8.4.2) shall be conducted.

 Exceptions to 8.2.1: